A wiki/community site reports a sudden catastrophic drop in Google indexing, going from ~511k indexed pages to ~11 with no clear explanation.

 Key Takeaways

-Google Search Console shows URLs as “crawled but not indexed” with no specific reason provided and no manual action flag.
+Google Search Console shows URLs as “crawled but not indexed” with no reason given and no apparent fix available.

 Hacker News Comment Review